 How long before the pets in your care are euthanized?

-The Humane Society of Northeast Georgia does not use length of stay at the shelter as a criteria for euthanasia.
+The Humane Society of Northeast Georgia does not use length of stay at the shelter as a criterion for euthanasia.
 Once an animal becomes available for adoption, it will remain available for as long as is necessary to find a new home.
 Euthanasia is only performed when medically or behaviorally necessary.
-For more information, please view our Euthanasia Policy in the “Our Policies” section of the ABOUT page.Top
+For more information on our euthanization policy, please view our Euthanasia Policy on the Policies page HERE.

 How do I become a volunteer?